PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 16:37:17
+Last updated: 2024-04-02 16:38:21
-Random Quote: Your big opportunity may be right where you are now. - Napoleon Hill
+Random Quote: People may doubt what you say, but they will believe what you do. - Lewis Cass